-·employee-related expenses including salaries, benefits, and stock-based compensation expense;

-•expenses incurred under agreements with third parties that conduct research and development, pre-clinical activities and manufacturing on our behalf;

-- · the cost of consultants; - · the cost of lab supplies and pre-clinical study materials; and

-·facilities, depreciation, and other expenses, which include direct and allocated expenses for rent and maintenance of facilities, insurance, and other operating costs.
+- employee-related expenses including salaries, benefits, and stock-based compensation expense; - ·expenses incurred under agreements with third parties that conduct research and development, pre-clinical activities, clinical activities and manufacturing on our behalf; - · the cost of consultants; - the cost of lab supplies and acquiring, developing and manufacturing pre-clinical study and clinical trial materials; and - ·facilities, depreciation, and other expenses, which include direct and allocated expenses for rent and maintenance of facilities, insurance, and other operating costs.

 Research and development costs are expensed as incurred.
 Costs for certain activities are recognized based on an evaluation of the progress to completion of specific tasks.
-Nonrefundable advance payments for goods or services to be received in the future for use in research and development activities are deferred and capitalized.
+Nonrefundable advance payments for goods or services to be received in the future for use in research and development activities are capitalized.
 The capitalized amounts are expensed as the related goods are delivered or the services are performed.